Improving divergence cleaning in cosmological SPMHD simulations

 and hence that the global magnetic surface flux is conserved, even in the presence of $\nabla \cdot \mathbf{B}$ errors in the simulation domain.
-Hence, this form of the induction equation is monopole conserving --- but not destroying --- by construction.
+This form of the induction equation therefore advects monopole errors with the flow but does not destroy them: it is a divergence-\emph{advecting} scheme, not a divergence-cleaning one.
 Furthermore, every SPMHD implementation needs to address the issue of an (unphysical) source term in the momentum equation that scales as $\nabla \cdot \mathbf{B}$ \citep[see discussion in][]{Price2012}.
 This term typically arises because the force related to MHD is written as a divergence of the MHD stress tensor.
-This term gives rise to the tensile instability where this term leads to an attractive force that dominates when the magnetic pressure exceeds the gas pressure \citep{Phillips1985,Morris1996,Price2012}.
+It gives rise to the tensile instability, where the spurious source acts as an attractive force that dominates when the magnetic pressure exceeds the gas pressure \citep{Phillips1985,Morris1996,Price2012}.
 In {\sc Gadget}, as in other SPMHD codes (including {\sc phantom}; \citealt{Price2018}), this source term is subtracted from the momentum equation following \citet{Borve2001}, which yields an overall scheme equivalent to the \citet{Powell1999} ``8 wave scheme'' in SPH formulation.
-Hence, every stable numerical SPMHD scheme enforces a monopole-preservation scheme similar to the \citet{Powell1999} approach by construction.
+Every stable numerical SPMHD scheme therefore enforces a divergence-advecting scheme similar to the \citet{Powell1999} approach by construction.